 The POST method shall be used for the event notification and the callback URI shall be the one provided by the consumer during the subscription to the event.

-Callback URI: {notificationUri}
+Callback URI: {notifUri}

 This method shall support the URI query parameters specified in table 7.10.2.3.2.2-1.